 What Is The Best Way To Align and Maintain Your Chakras If They Are Blocked?

-Phil Davies, an energy healer and psychic development expert, gives us his top six chakra-maintenance suggestions (energy centres).
+An energy healer and psychic development expert, Phil Davies, gives us his top six chakra-maintenance suggestions (energy centres).

-Sound has a frequency, just like colour does.
-Specific musical notes cause our energy centers to resonate.
+Sound has a frequency, just like colour—specific musical notes cause our energy centers to resonate.